Comum/InfiniteScroll/README.md

     });
 ```

+NOTE: the `loadPageFunction` must be passed in option 1.

 ### Option 2 using data attributes values

 Another way to send this information is by using data-attributes in the `$pagesContainer` element, like: